Ravoxsg/A_chronology_of_deep_learning/README.md

 2014 was really a seminal year for deep learning, with major contributions from a broad variety of groups.

-* Ian Goodfellow, while a PhD student in Bengio's group, discovered Generative Adversarial Networks - a completely new type of neural networks, that actually involves two networksL\
+* Ian Goodfellow, while a PhD student in Bengio's group, discovered Generative Adversarial Networks - a completely new type of neural networks, that actually involves two networks:\
-[Generative Adversarial Networks](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf), Goodfellow et al., 2014, NIPS, **3501 citations**
+[Generative Adversarial Networks](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf), Goodfellow et al., 2014, NIPS, **3501 citations**\
+Yann LeCun said that GANs "were the most exciting idea in machine learning in the last ten years"

 ### 2015